 Utensils, Cups, Plates: There are lots of different options for these, so get the ones you like.
 We like having plastic items so they don’t break when kids drop them on the floor.

-SleepSack: When babies start rolling over, this is a good option to keep them warm at night without putting a blanket on them.
+Transition Swaddle: When babies start rolling over, this is a good option to keep them warm at night without putting a blanket on them.

 Skip Hop Cover: I love using this at the grocery store and on restaurant high chairs to keep germs away from baby.

 My two kiddos grew out of the smaller sizes really quickly, so I’m glad I didn’t buy a lot in those sizes.
 You’ll be able to tell how many of what size you need based on how your baby is growing.

-Baby Registry Printable
+First Time Mom Baby Registry Printable

-I also wanted to make this as easy as possible for you all so I also created a FREE baby registry checklist for first time moms!
+I also wanted to make registering as easy as possible for you so I also created a FREE baby registry checklist for first time moms!

 If you were to buy all of the items listed above, you would have all that you needed for a new baby.
 The best part is once you already have a baby, you don’t have to purchase a lot of the items again!

 And don’t feel like you need to buy all of these items at once!
 That can be very expensive.
-Just take it one stage at time to figure out if you really need the items or not.
+Just take it one stage at a time to figure out if you really need the items or not.

-If you have any favorite baby products that you feel I missed, let me know in the comments.
+If you have any favorite baby products that you feel I missed, let me know in the comments!